carltongibson/CouchDBX-Redux/README.md

 CouchDBX-Redux
 ==============

-Work in progress repo for resurrection of CouchDBX — A Mac OS X wrapper for CouchDBX
+Work in progress repo for the resurrection of CouchDBX — A Mac OS X wrapper for CouchDB

 This is a reimplementation of the work originally done By Jan Lehnardt and others.
 See <https://github.com/couchbase/couchdbx-app>.